Contents

 As the name suggests, you can produce a type of PCB from a copper-clad halogen-free lamination.
-And the halogen-free PCB refers to a board that lacks halogen elements.
+The halogen-free PCB refers to a board that lacks halogen elements.

-And these elements are iodine, Bromine, Astatine, Fluorine, and Chlorine.
+These elements are iodine, Bromine, Astatine, Fluorine, and Chlorine.
 So, if you want this PCB, it’s vital to ensure that the halogen materials are less than 1500 ppm.
-Alternatively, your board can have lesser than 900 ppm of Br (bromine) or Cl (chlorine).
+Alternatively, your board can have less than 900 ppm of Br (bromine) or Cl (chlorine).

 Also, according to the Japan Circuit Association (JPCA)-ES-01-2003 standard, your copper-clad halogen-free lamination should have a bromine chlorine quantity of less than 0.09% weight to ratio.
 In addition, chlorine and bromine should be less than 0.15%.